 What can we do to get all students excited about science?

-October is spent out in the real world, getting to know students at Murray Middle School and finding out what makes them excited about their world.
-We're working to destroy limited perceptions of test tubes and lab coats and replace those with experiences that feel authentic and relevant.
+October is spent out in the real world, getting to know the 8th graders and finding out what makes them excited about their world.
+A centerpiece of this part of the course is a joint field trip to Wolf Ridge Environmental Learning Center in Finlandia, MN.
+We're working to move beyond test tubes and lab coats and focus on experiences that make science feel authentic and relevant.

 November and December are spent working 1:1 or in small groups with students as they design and execute experiments that answer their own questions.
 It takes a lot of creativity to help them see how they can own the process, but it is so rewarding when they do!